 I've found a love for weightlifting, which I attribute to being the single most positive thing I have done in my training when it comes to providing joint stability.
 (I strongly advise finding a knowledgeable trainer rather than jumping into weightlifting without any guidance!
-I currently train with Byron Smith at PureGym Ipswich)
+I currently train with Laura Woolfenden at David Lloyd Ipswich).

 I also found a love for running - especially off-road - and am currently training regularly, 3-5 times a week, and running as part of Vegan Runners at Parkrun and other local events.

 While I'll probably always be a slow runner, every day I am able to run I take great delight in making progress in my own race.

 I find runbritainrankings.com super helpful to help me track my progress, as it calculates a handicap score based on the conditions on the day (and it includes Parkrun as well as formal races), which is often a more representative measure of progress than the course time.
 Here's my current handicap progress - you can see how long it has taken to start to see any improvements!

 Even with all the progress I've made, I have to always be aware of how easy it is to slide back down the slippery slope!

 At work, and at my home office, I have a really helpful (Access to Work funded) motorised desk, and a special chair with a coccyx cutout and supportive back rest, allowing me to work effectively without damaging my body.
 Being in the world of work with a condition like Ehlers-Danlos Syndrome brings its own challenges, and I have found that I have had to be very forthright in making sure that my needs are being met.